novaway/NovawayFileManagementBundle/Resources/doc/02-working-with-file.md

      *
      * @ORM\Column(name="image", type="string", length=255, nullable=true)
      */
-    private $myFileFilename; // same name than previous property with suffix 'Filename"
+    private $myFileFilename; // same name than previous property with suffix "Filename" and should be nullable

     // ...
 }